Why We Need: Progress

 But the sons of God are being called to turn back to him.

 All the wrong roads we’ve walked, all the dead ends we’ve discovered and quicksands we’ve plumbed—a pathway has been prepared from each of them.
-A pathway back to a Father waiting to embrace us, to cover us with the accouterments of royalty: love, joy, wisdom, peace, patience, strength.
+A pathway back to a Father waiting to embrace us, to cover us with the accoutrements of royalty: love, joy, wisdom, peace, patience, strength.
 And, above all, rest.

 This is the “royal progress” of the sons of God—the turning to the Son, together, no matter how beaten and bloodied we may be, carrying each other if necessary and in that act, finding strength we did not know we had to give.